Public Cloud IaaS, PaaS market to reach $400 bn in 2025: IDC

-New Delhi, Aug 5 (IANS) The combined Public Cloud Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) market is forecast to reach $400 billion in revenues in 2025 with a compound annual growth rate (CAGR) of 28.8 per cent the 2021-2025 forecast period, an IDC report showed on Thursday.
+New Delhi: The combined Public Cloud Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) market is forecast to reach $400 billion in revenues in 2025 with a compound annual growth rate (CAGR) of 28.8 per cent the 2021-2025 forecast period, an IDC report showed on Thursday.

 Cloud IaaS and PaaS is a critical, enabling component for the future of digital infrastructure.